 New York home healthcare workers have protections under federal, New York state, and New York City laws.
 These laws guarantee minimum wage and overtime, protect home healthcare workers from discrimination and retaliation, and grant other legal protections.
-Contact a New York employment lawyer to protect your rights.
+The laws covering home healthcare workers can be complicated.
+Contact a New York employment lawyer to learn if your rights have been violated.

 Know Your Rights

 As of 2015, the Fair Labor Standards Act applies to home healthcare workers.
 This means that home healthcare workers must receive the federal minimum wage and overtime protections.
 At the state and city level, home care workers receive a higher minimum wage.

 In addition to compensation protections, home healthcare workers have protections against discrimination and retaliation.